Here’s how it works:

-- The team with the most points at the end of the bout wins!
+- The team with the most points at the end of the game wins!

-Roller derby is a full contact sport where players can bash other players out of the way but… like any sport there are many fine print rules and strategies – here are a few illegal moves that will result in a major penalty and one minute in the sin bin!
+Roller derby is a full contact sport where players can hit other players.
+But like any sport, there are many fine print rules and strategies – here are a few illegal moves that will result in a penalty and 30 seconds in the sin bin!

 - Back blocking (pushing a skater from behind)